Half Marathon Running: Long Run Benefits

 • Advanced: Peak at 24–26K (or 90–120 minutes with final 30 minutes steady)

-After your longest run, gradually reduce long run volume while sharpening intensity during taper.
+After completing your longest run, gradually reduce the overall volume of your long runs while simultaneously sharpening the intensity and focus of your training during the taper period.

 Adding Variety to Your Long Runs